TheThingsNetwork/lorawan-stack/doc/content/integrations/webhooks/cloud-integrations/akenza-core/tts-setup/_index.md

 {{< figure src="creating-webhook.png" alt="Akenza Core webhook" >}}

-After creating the integration, you will be able to see uplink messages in JSON format in Akenza Core if you navigate to the **Data** tab of the created device (which can be found in the **Inventory**).
+After creating the integration, you are able to see uplink messages in JSON format in Akenza Core in the **Data** tab of the created device (which can be found in the **Inventory**).